softwaremill/odelay/README.md

 ## usage

-Odelay provides a simple interface producing Delays, which represent operations delayed for a specified [FiniteDurations][fd] in a non-blocking way.
+Odelay provides a simple interface producing Delays.
+Delays are to operations as Futures are to values, for given [FiniteDurations][fd].

-This differs from Scala [Futures][fut], which represent deferred values, which become defined at some non-deterministic time and are not cancelable.

 ### primitives

-Odelay attempts to separate execution from interface by defining two primitives: an `odelay.Timer`, which defers task execution, and an `odelay.Delay`, which represents a delayed operation.
+Odelay attempts to separate execution from interface by defining two primitives:

+* an `odelay.Timer`, which defers task execution
+* an `odelay.Delay`, which represents a delayed operation.

 A delayed operation requires a [FiniteDuration][fd] and some arbitrary block of code to execute after that delay.